galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 subsites: [global]
 ---

-Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team.
-For the upcoming 23.0 update, a big focus of mine was accessibility.
+Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team, and part of the UI/UX working-group.
+For the upcoming 23.0 update improving Galaxy's accessibility was a high priority for the UI/UX team.
 This is a collection of some of the accessibility related changes I am most excited about.
 I'd like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefit everybody's user experience.

 ## Tags